kaaveland/tryagain/README.md

 });
 ```

-The library throws `Exception` so that `Retriab` doesn't have to rethrow
+The library throws `Exception` so that `Retriable` doesn't have to rethrow
 checked exceptions as something else. `on()` accepts multiple
 exceptions: